 is a small village popular with backpackers.
 It also has a reputation for drugs, theft and muggings – I read a description of the town that basically summed it up like this: “Great if you are the hippy backpacker type who likes drugs and selling beads”.

 It’s not a pretty town and the beach is dirty.
 But I do think Taganga is worth seeing if only for its geography.
 The hills surrounding the village are full of cactus and I was struck by the beauty in the different hues of brush, dust, and rock.
 In the right light, the hills look almost purplish.
 I thought it was gorgeous.
 For this reason I think Taganga is worth a visit, even if only for a few hours.
-Take a hike in the hills and a boat ride in the bay.
+Take a hike in the hills, a boat ride in the bay, go snorkling or scuba diving.
+Some people even stay here a few days enjoying the nature and using it as a base to explore nearby Tayrona National Park.

 Update: I read quite a lot of traveller reviews since posting the above.
 There’s been a lot of stories of muggings and theft in Taganga.
 Police here seem to be useless or even complicit in criminal activity.
 I love Colombia and have been enthusiastic in recommending the places I’ve covered in this blog.
 I would recommend however that Taganga shouldn’t be the place to spend the night.